amitsaha/gsoc2012_fbs/doc/internals.rst

 release.
 That is, the ``i686`` broker can have a ``Fedora 17`` queue and a ``rawhide`` queue, corresponding to the two supported releases.
-Hence, workers capable of building ``i686`` images of the ``Fedora17`` release will be listening to the ``Fedora 17`` queue on the ``i686`` broker for incoming jobs and so on.
+Hence, workers capable of building ``i686`` images of the ``Fedora17`` release will be listening to the ``Fedora-17`` queue on the ``i686`` broker for incoming jobs and so on.
 The application takes care of assigning the right queue to a job depending on the incoming build task.

+A single celery task is defined in the file ``tasks.py` (which takes care of passing the image build job to the workers.
+A copy of this exist in the ``webapp/`` as well as ``cli/`` directory.

 .. _celery: http://celeryproject.org/
 .. _RabbitMQ: http://rabbitmq.com